Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadia-pycolor/lesson.md

 To see all of the colors in a palette, evaluate the palette object in a notebook cell.
-This outputs a list of color swatches with the names and hex codes of the colors in the palette.
+This outputs a list of color swatches with the names and hex codes of the colors in the palette:

 ```python
 apc.palettes.primary
 ```

 ![primary](lesson_files/primary.png)

 ### Using color gradients